Why it’s smart to use ERP apps to enhance ERP functionality

 Technology is constantly evolving and organisations that want to stay ahead of the game need to keep updating their business systems to continually improve efficiency and productivity.
 This is especially true for companies with enterprise resource planning systems (ERPs), as these are often pivotal to operational efficiency.

-Many ERPs offer a suite of ERP apps, for example Netsuite has SuiteApp.com and Microsoft Business Central has AppSource, both of which offer a host of add-on software that give additional functionality to the ERPs.
+Many ERPs offer a suite of ERP apps.
+For example, Netsuite has SuiteApp.com, and Microsoft Business Central has AppSource, both of which offer a host of add-on software that give additional functionality to the ERPs.

 Inventory optimisation ERP apps